FC Borysfen Boryspil: Sponsorship of the Football Federation of Ukraine

-Since 1993, Dmytro Zlobenko provided funding for still developing and young Football Federation of Ukraine (FFU).
-He sponsored various FFU projects, tours and travels of its teams.
+Since 1993, Dmytro Zlobenko provided funding for the newly reformed Football Federation of Ukraine (FFU).
+He sponsored various FFU projects, tours, and travels of its teams.
 The amount of financial support was over $500,000.
 The club administration managed to find a common ground with Yevhen Kotelnykov who at that time was the first vice-president of the Football Federation of Ukraine and played a key role in Ukrainian football.
 At the club presentation that took place in Kyiv was present Anatoliy Konkov who then administered the Ukrainian amateur football.

 Among main sponsored events were an international tournament in Spain for Volodymyr Muntyan U-21 team and a tour of the Ukraine national football team (coached by Oleh Bazylevych) to the United States.
 Later the club's administration helped the Volodymyr Kyianenko U-16 team (predecessor of Ukraine U-17 team) with a travel to the 1994 UEFA European Under-16 Championship where it placed third.
-Cooperation with the Muntyan's youth team gave certain preferences in signing several better players among which were Hennadiy Moroz and Vitaliy Pushkutsa.
+Cooperation with the Muntyan's youth team gave certain preferences in signing several better players, among which were Hennadiy Moroz and Vitaliy Pushkutsa.
 The latter was targeted by Dynamo Kyiv and was signed just before Dynamo came with its offer.
 Alas, a signing of Vitaliy Kosovskyi did not materialized as Dynamo was faster in signing him, also fell through a transfer of Oleh Luzhnyi.

-In 1993, the club among the first in Ukraine built its football stadium in Boryspil (Kolos Stadium) on the funds of private investors.
+In 1993, the club among the first in Ukraine built its football stadium (Kolos Stadium) on the funds of private investors.
 It was completely demolished and built anew in three months.
-It was completed just before the game for Ukrainian Cup against Dynamo during the 1993-94 season.
+It was completed just before the Ukrainian Cup game against Dynamo, during the 1993-94 season.
 During the stadium's reconstruction, Borysfen played at a high school stadium in Shchaslyve.

 Second League and Borysfen Boryspil

-Before the 1993–94 season in the Second League, the place of newly promoted Nyva-Borysfen was de facto handed over to the newly established FC Borysfen Boryspil, while Nyva that restarted as FC Nyva Karapyshi was reinstated as Nyva Myronivka in the Transitional League (Perekhidna Liha).
-The promoted Borysfen Boryspil managed to secure head coach services of Viktor Kolotov who along with Anatoliy Demyanenko joined the club coming from CSK ZSU Kyiv.
+Before the 1993–94 season in the Second League, the place of newly promoted Nyva-Borysfen was de facto handed over to the newly established FC Borysfen Boryspil, while Nyva, which restarted as FC Nyva Karapyshi, was reinstated as Nyva Myronivka in the Transitional League (Perekhidna Liha).
+The promoted Borysfen Boryspil managed to secure Viktor Kolotov who along with Anatoliy Demyanenko joined the club coming from CSK ZSU Kyiv.
 During the summer interseason the new club was conducting tryouts for several players who previously played for FC Dynamo-2 Kyiv or were affiliated with Dynamo Kyiv football school system.
 Among those players it is worth to mention such as Oleksandr Shovkovskyi, Vladyslav Vashchuk, Ihor Fedorov, Oleksandr Venhlinskyi, Viktor Belkin, Mykola Volosyanko.
 In the preseason FC Borysfen signed several other important players such as Stepan Matviyiv (top scorer of 1992–93 season).
-Also while looking after a new club during the summer interseason, the Soviet international player Hennadiy Litovchenko played few friendlies on the team, but later stayed in the club.
+Also, while looking for a new club during the summer interseason, the Soviet international player Hennadiy Litovchenko played a few friendlies on the team, but later stayed in the club.